mikaeldusenne/haskupcake/README.md

 ### YAML configuration file

-This is a simple json file, containing an object that needs to have a `domain` and a `token` attribute:
+This is a simple [YAML](https://en.wikipedia.org/wiki/YAML) file, containing an object that needs to have a `domain` and a `token` attribute:

 ```yaml
 domain: https://your.domain.name